Desert climate: Cold desert climates

 Cold desert climates are typically located in temperate zones in the 30s and 40s latitudes, usually in the leeward rain shadow of high mountains, restricting precipitation from the westerly winds.
 An example of this is the Patagonian Desert in Argentina, bounded by the Andes ranges to its west.
 In the case of Central Asia, mountains restrict precipitation from the eastern monsoon.
 The Kyzyl Kum, Taklamakan and Katpana Desert deserts of Central Asia are other significant examples of BWk climates.
 The Ladakh region and the city of Leh in the Great Himalayas in India also have a cold desert climate.
-In North America, the cold desert climate occurs in the drier parts of the Great Basin Desert and the Bighorn Basin in Big Horn and Washakie County in Wyoming.
+In North America, the cold desert climate occurs in the drier parts of the Great Basin Desert, the Bighorn Basin in Wyoming, and the Columbia Plateau in eastern Washington and eastern Oregon.
 The Hautes Plaines, located in the northeastern section of Morocco and in Algeria, is another prominent example of a cold desert climate.
 In Europe, this climate only occurs in some inland parts of southeastern Spain, such as in Lorca.

 Polar climate desert areas in the Arctic and Antarctic regions receive very little precipitation during the year owing to the cold, dry air freezing most precipitation.
 Polar desert climates have desert-like features that occur in cold desert climates, including intermittent streams, hypersaline lakes, and extremely barren terrain in unglaciated areas such as the McMurdo Dry Valleys of Antarctica.
 These areas are generally classified as having polar climates because they have average summer temperatures below 10 °C even if they have some characteristics of extreme non-polar deserts.